mjordan/islandora_bagger/README.md

 # Islandora Bagger

 Tool to generate [Bags](https://en.wikipedia.org/wiki/BagIt) for objects using Islandora's REST interface.
-Currently only adds the Fedora Turtle representation of the Islandora object to the Bag's `data` directory.
-Also supports adding `bag-info.txt` tags via a configuration file.
+Specific content is added to the Bag's `/data` directory and `bag-info.txt` file using plugins.

 This utility is for Islandora CLAW.
 For creating Bags for Islandora 7.x, use [Islandora Fetch Bags](https://github.com/mjordan/islandora_fetch_bags).